Things to do in March in Kamloops

 Dylan Sherrard

-The Kamloops Film Society is hosting the 29th Annual Kamloops Film Festival kicking off on March 6th and running until March 15th at the Paramount Theatre.
+The Kamloops Film Society is hosting the 30th Annual Kamloops Film Festival kicking off on March 5th and running until March 14th at the Paramount Theatre.
 You can count on the Film Festival for some incredible cinema, from independent local films to cultural phenomena you may have missed the first time around.
-Catch powerhouse films like Drive Back Home on March 1st, and take the whole family to Flow on March 8th.
+Catch powerhouse films like Youngbloode on March 5th, and take the whole family to The Wizard of Oz on March 7th.
 The Film Festival always delivers some of the most interesting viewing out there.
 Check out the full schedule here.

 Sip Some Science